 Haiti: The Citadelle Laferrière aka Citadelle Henry Christophe aka The Citadelle, a large mountain fortress at the top of Bonnet a L’Eveque.
 Photo Credit: © Haiti Tourism.

-Over 42.5 million people live in the Caribbean.
+Another of the major facts about the Caribbean region is that over 42.5 million people live in 30+ main islands.
 Many in larger islands like Cuba with 11.4million, Haiti with 10.8million, the Dominican Republic with 10.6million, Jamaica with 2.8million and Trinidad & Tobago with 1.3million people.
 And at the opposite end is Saint Martin with 31,500, the British Virgin Islands with 30,600, Anguilla with nearly 15,000, Saint Barthelemy with 7,200 and Montserrat with just 5,200 people post-eruption of Soufrière Hills Volcano.

 Cuba: A couple in a small sailboat in Cayo Coco, a tropical island in the Jardines del Rey chain, off central Cuba.
 Photo Credit: © Cuba Tourism Board.